zkurtz/shmistogram/README.md

 # shmistogram

-The shmistogram is a better histogram.
-Key differences include
+Shmistograms are generalizations of histograms that emphasize

-- emphasizing singular modalities (i.e. point masses) with a separate multinomial distribution
+- singular modalities (i.e. point masses), when they exist, as well as null values.
-- estimating density with better accuracy and fewer bins than a histogram by hierarchically grouping points into variable-width bins
+- accurate estimation, viewing the histogram as a 1-D density estimator
+- removing the usual constraint that all bins be of the same width, allowing visualization of higher fidelity with fewer bins.

+The package also includes a variety of 1-D data summarization tools.

+## Example

-Suppose we simulate draws from a triangular distribution (the 'crowd'), supplemented with a couple of mode points ('loners'), and some null values:
+Let's simulate draws from a triangular distribution (the 'crowd'), supplemented with a couple of mode points ('loners'), and some null values:

 ```python
 from matplotlib import pyplot as plt